Sam Doumit

 Samia "Sam" Doumit is an American actress.

 Early life

 Doumit is of Irish, French, Lebanese, German, and Jewish descent (mother's side).
 She was a Dean's list and honor roll student at Emerson College in Boston before attending the California Institute of the Arts.
 Doumit's great-uncle is Nobel Peace Prize recipient Dr. Albert Schweitzer.

+Doumit began acting on stage at age 5.
+She has performed in over 30 professional plays including "Bonnie" in Hurlyburly, "Laura" in The Glass Menagerie and "Juliet" in Romeo and Juliet.
+She played a stage actress in KY2 in 2000.